-[[We need a supplementary figure to illustrate this: Each linking is basically computing distance to all the individuals in the genotype dataset.]]
-Excerpt From Revised Manuscript
+[[We need a supplementary figure to illustrate this: Each linking is basically computing distance to all the individuals in the genotype dataset.]]¶

--- Ref3: The presentation could be clarified to highlight the main contributions. ---
+Ref3: Th e presentation could be clarified to highlight the main C ontributio ns. -

 Reviewer 3.
 The presentation could be clarified to highlight the Comment main contributions. a.
 For example, it is unclear how section 2.2 relates to the rest of the paper.
 While it is interesting to see the relationship between predictability and leakage, this result does not seem to be used later.
 The choice of eQTLs is done simply using the correlation. b.
 Similarly, I would have liked to see a better motivation of extremity-based prediction (which I consider to be the most interesting part of the paper) and a better experimental validation.
-Author [[Rephrase, move, clarify]] Response 7.
-7. 7.
+Author We agree with the reviewer's concern.
+As we explained above, we Response have updates the conclusion section to clarify how Section 2.2 relates to the other sections.
+In addition, we have added Supplementary Figure S8 that illustrates how the different sections in the manuscript can be utilized in general in a risk assessment procedure.
+We believe these updatese clarify how different Sections fit with each other in the manuscript.
 Excerpt From Revised Manuscript